opentrials/docs/docs/extras/project-ideas/index.md

 #### What

-In OpenTrials, we have [collectors](https://github.com/opentrials/collectors), which modules and functions of Python code to get data from some external source into the OpenTrials warehouse database for further processing.
+In OpenTrials, we have [collectors](https://github.com/opentrials/collectors), which use modules and functions of Python code to get data from some external source into the OpenTrials warehouse database for further processing.

 There are many data sources available.
 So far we've build out the spine of the database with core clinical trial records, but there are tens of additional sources that can potentially be matched onto the clinical trials we know about, and provide value to the database.

 #### How

 See the [documentation](https://github.com/opentrials/collectors/tree/master/docs/collectors) for all existing collectors, and start your own with a new data source!
+A good place to begin would be to see if any collectors have not yet been written for the 16 [WHO Primary Registries](http://www.who.int/ictrp/network/primary/en/).

 #### Skills